fibo/.software/README.md

 ## Usage

-`.software` has only one feature: installing software locally!
+*.software* has only one feature: installing software locally!

-It is implemented by a bash function named `.software_install` the takes only one parameter: what you want to install.
+It is implemented by a bash function named `.software_install` that takes only one parameter: what you want to install.
 For example

 ```bash
 $ .software_install Foo
 ```

-Typing `.software_install` and hitting <kbd>TAB</kbd> will autocomplete with available software, i.e. *~/.software/etc* subfolders.
+Typing *.software_install* in your bash prompt, and hitting <kbd>TAB</kbd> will autocomplete with available software, i.e. *~/.software/etc* subfolders.

 ## Requirements

-In order to run, `.software` requires bash, tar, gzip, find and wget.
+In order to run, *.software* requires bash, tar, gzip, find and wget.
 Other requirements are those needed by software builds: make, gcc, etc.

 ## Installation